guirem/plugin-googlecast/docs/fr_FR/index.md

 > - By default, the plugin will try to resume previous app launched (will only work when previous application has been launched by the plugin).
 > - You can try to force resume to any application using 'forceapplaunch=1' but there is a good chance of failure.
 > - Existing sounds in plugin : house_firealarm.mp3, railroad_crossing_bell.mp3, submarine_diving.mp3, tornado_siren.mp3, bigben1.mp3, bigben2.mp3
+> - files added to localmedia folder must have approriate rights

 #### Séquence de commandes
 Il est possible de lancer plusieurs commandes à la suite en séparant par *$$*